Charters

 Rules and Regulations

-Can I make special arrangements or changes in my child’s transportation directly with the bus driver?
+Can I make special arrangements or changes in my student’s transportation directly with the bus driver?

-No. Without a written notice from Student Transportation Services of Waterloo Region, no bus driver is authorised to make changes to your child’s bus stop or bus schedule.
-To make changes to your pick-up or drop-off address, please contact your school.
+No. Without a written notice from Student Transportation Services of Waterloo Region (STSWR), no bus driver is authorised to make changes to your student’s bus stop or bus schedule.

-Can my child be picked-up or dropped off from a childcare address?
+Can my student be picked-up or dropped off from a childcare address/babysitter?

 I am moving or changing my sitter who do I contact?